BartMassey/misc-bintools/README.md

 * `shuffle`: Shuffle lines of a file.
 Can be used as a filter.

+## Installing

+The easiest way to build these commands for installation is `sh collect.sh`.
+This will build a `bin/` directory containing compiled versions of the commands.

 ## License

 This work is made available under the "Apache 2.0 or MIT